 Case 2: Fatima in Bahawalpur’s Flood Zone

 Fatima, 55, hearing impaired since birth, lives in a mud house that floods every monsoon.
 No job, no aid—until Phase 3 hit South Punjab.
 Union Council visit, docs scanned, card in hand by November 2025.
-She used the stipend for hearing aid batteries and her children’s school fees; a free wheelchair from DRTC allows her to shop independently now.
+She used the stipend to buy hearing aid batteries and her children’s school fees; a free wheelchair from DRTC now allows her to shop independently.
 “Government saw me for once,” she told a local NGO volunteer.
 Pulled from Phase 3 distribution reports—75,000+ like her breathing easier.
-No caps; life’s levelled up.
+No caps; life’s leveled up.

 Case 3: Raju from Faisalabad’s Mills

-Raju, 28, a visually impaired weaver, is blind in one eye from machine fumes.
-Unemployed, scraping by on neighbour handouts.
+Raju, 28, a visually impaired weaver, is blind in one eye due to exposure to machine fumes.
+Unemployed, scraping by on neighbor handouts.
 PSER scored him low poverty; card approved October 2025.
 Rs.
 10,500 covered a voice-assist phone for freelance audio gigs—now earns Rs.
 8,000 monthly narrating stories online.
 Plus, a priority hospital slot fixed his other eye strain.
 “From dark days to directing my own,” he jokes.
 Sourced from Bait-ul-Maal success logs, Phase 2 batch.
 Legend status unlocked.

 I’ve watched good folks tank their shot over dumb slips—don’t be that guy.
 Punjab’s system auto-flags these via DPMIS cross-checks with NADRA/BISP.
 Fix ’em upfront, or kiss Rs.
 10,500 goodbye.
 Here’s the savage top 7, ranked by rejection rate:

-1. Outdated Disability Cert: Your paper’s from 2022?
+- Outdated Disability Cert: Your papers are from 2022?
 Expired.
 Get fresh from DHQ hospital—50%+ disability stamped, or auto-reject.
 Happens 40% of the time.

 Rejection email hits?
 Edit and resubmit the next batch—Phase 3 is forgiving.
 Play smart, win big.